 It is typical for the signs to diminish in a matter of days, but that does not indicate the sickness has also vanished.
 It could be simply biding its time.
 It is important not to take part in any sexual activity within this time to prevent spreading the illness around.

-How does a man or woman get affected with Chlamydia?
+How does a man or woman get affected by Chlamydia?

-Unprotected sex is the main reason for getting affected with Chlamydia, and all other sexually transmitted diseases.
+Unprotected sex is the main reason for getting affected by Chlamydia and all other sexually transmitted diseases.
 Be it anal, oral, or vaginal, once a bodily fluid that has the disease finds its way to another human’s body system, that other individual will instantly carry the ailment.
 Chlamydia is not choosy with regards to its sufferers.
 Anyone is vulnerable.